Itlu Sravani Subramanyam

-The film released on 14 September 2001 and was successful at the box office.
+The film released on 14 September 2001 and was declared a blockbuster.
 Jagannadh won Nandi Award for Best Story Writer for the film.
-It is remade in Tamil as Thavam.
+It is remade in Tamil as Thavam (2007) and in Hindi as Anjaana Anjaani (2010).

 Plot

 Sravani and Subramanyam are strangers who meet at the suicide point on Vizag's seashore.
 Before attempting the suicide, they tell each other the reason of ending their lives and duly write suicide notes.
-Sravani's relatives-cum-guardians nag her for the ancestral money while Subramanyam is cheated by a friend who took a lump sum of money in a liue of getting a job in Dubai.
+Sravani's relatives-cum-guardians nag her for the ancestral money while Subramanyam is cheated by a friend who took a lump sum of money in lieu of getting a job in Dubai.
 Sravani and Subramanyam fulfill their last wishes with each other's help.
-In their attempt to suicide, they consume a high dosage of sleeping pills in Subramanyam's flat.
+In their attempt to commit suicide, they consume a high dosage of sleeping pills in Subramanyam's flat.
 However, the landlord rescues them.
-Subramanyam lands up with a plum job later while Sravani's relatives take her back to the home.
+Subramanyam ends up with a plum job later while Sravani's relatives take her back home.
 Subramanyam's marriage gets fixed with a girl of his mother's choice, and Sravani's marriage is fixed with her maternal uncle.
 Sravani and Subramanyam flee from their respective marriage halls independently and unite against all odds.